 Our privacy, data and cybersecurity practice chair Linda Priebe recently spoke with Kathryn Rubino at Above the Law for an episode of The Jabot podcast to discuss her fascinating legal career spanning public interest, government and private practice.

-Here is a brief description of Caroline’s guest appearance:
+Here is a brief description of Linda’s guest appearance:

 In this episode, Kathryn welcomes Linda Priebe, an EU US data privacy/protection compliance and government relations attorney and a partner in Culhane Meadows PLLC, a nationwide woman-owned and woman-managed technology and business law firm.
 Linda shares how her career evolved: From working in a small boutique firm to working in the federal government.
 She also shares her experiences working for people who are filing cases against the government to helping service providers, due diligence providers, technology firms, agencies, and contractors in avoiding costly legal mistakes from falling out of compliance with the new law and regulations.